tldr-pages/tldr/pages/common/kubectl.md

 `kubectl cluster-info`

-- For getting explanations of fields to create a yaml file
+- For getting explanations of fields:

 `kubectl explain deployment`

-- To display all of the explanations recursively

-`kubectl explain deployment --recursive`